Car buying tips

-Many estate cars also have underfloor storage areas, particularly if you're happy to make do with a tyre repair kit rather than a proper spare wheel.
+Many estate cars also have underfloor storage areas in the boot, particularly if you're happy to make do with a tyre repair kit rather than a full-size spare wheel or space-saver.

 9. 4x4 estates

-The estate-only Subaru Legacy, for instance, comes with 4WD as standard.
-Quattro versions of the Audi A4 Avant and A6 Avant also have 4WD, as do some versions of the BMW 3 Series Touring, Skoda Octavia estate, Skoda Superb estate and Seat Leon X-perience.
+The estate-only Subaru Levorg, for instance, comes with 4WD as standard.
+Quattro versions of the Audi A4 Avant and A6 Avant also have 4WD, as do some versions of the BMW 3 Series Touring, Skoda Octavia estate, Skoda Superb estate.

 10. Consider the depreciation effect

-Estate cars usually – but not always – hold their value better than saloons, but as other classes of car become more popular, may not hold their value as well as they have in past years.
+Estate cars usually – but not always – hold their value better than saloons.
+This may change in the future, though, as other classes of car, such as compact 4x4s, become more popular with those families.

 Find your perfect new car with our expert impartial car reviews.